clening/MastodonPrivacyGuide/README.md

 ## Some Parting Thoughts
 There's still a lot of unknowns when it comes to Mastodon, and a degdree of regulatory uncertainty.
 Even just focusing on the EU, given that **regulators** like the [European Data Protection Supervisor](https://social.network.europa.eu/about) and the [Bavarian Data Protection Authority](https://social.bund.de/@BayLfD) are _both_ running Mastodon instances, operators should take some comfort that the big regulatory hammers are unlikely to fall ... at least for now.
 The point of this guide is to help operators and admins _think_ about data protection and privacy concerns, help the community improve on what's in place, and build a thriving, privacy-preserving system together.

+Unlike FB or Twitter, or any of the centralized services, the law will need to figure out just how far 'consent' can be used as a legal basis.
+As Jon Watson notes on [his blog](https://jonwatson.substack.com/p/privacy-and-the-fediverse-aka-mastodon-pleroma-and-friendicas-a0eca1f5301c),
+> _my public posts on HT go to thousands of other instances that I do not have a relationship with.
+I don’t have any agreement with the admins of those other instances and those admins aren’t required to uphold the terms of service of the instance I do have a relationship with, Hackers.Town._

+Users have no real way to ensure that their personal toots/bio information aren't being shared with dodgy instance operators who don't care about privacy or user rights.
+Some of this may end up falling back on the instance admins (as controllers) to take action against abuses.

+No individual instance admin can solve this problem, unless they defederate, but then, one asks what's the point of a fediverse that isn't connected?
+It's going to take a lot of community development and dialogue, and user awareness to square this circle.

 [^1]: gdpr-info.eu is a very helpful source, but it is not the authoritative source.
 That said, I use it a lot because it's MUCH cleaner and easier to search compared to the legislation itself, which can be found here: [REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL](https://eur-lex.europa.eu/eli/reg/2016/679/oj).
 [^2]: Most GDPR definitions can be found under Article 4: [Article 4](https://gdpr-info.eu/art-4-gdpr/)